devodo/DivertR/docs/index.md

 3. A lightweight, fluent interface for configuring proxies to redirect calls to delegates or substitute instances.
 4. Dynamic update and reset of proxies in a running application enabling changes between tests without requiring restart and initialisation overhead.
 5. Leveraging .NET ValueTuple types for specifying named and strongly typed call arguments that can be passed and reused e.g. in call verifications.
-6. Method call interception and diversion with optional relay back to the original target.
+6. Method call interception and diversion with optional relay back to the original root target.
 7. Simple plugging of proxy factories into the dependency injection container by decorating and wrapping existing registrations.
 8. Recording and verifying proxy calls.